Voidware-Prohibited/ALSXT/README.md

 - Install and setup MetaSound Plugin
 - Install the latest version of ALS-Refactored via https://github.com/Sixze/ALS-Refactored#quick-start
 - Clone/download ALSXT into your projects Plugin folder (You should have both ALS-Refactored and ALSXT side by side)
+- Integrate Config\DefaultEngine.ini into your projects DefaultEngine.ini
+     - Note: Various `SurfaceTypes` and a new `CollisionChannel` named `Transferrable` are required for the Footprints and Impact Effects to work.
+SurfaceTypes can be renamed and/or re-assigned in the respective effects Settings.
-- Build your Solution in Visual Studio again
+- Build your Solution in Visual Studio or Rider again
 - Once compilation is successful you can now begin using ALSXT in your project

 # Settings